OUR FIRMS TERMS OF BUSINESS

 You should refer to your Insurers Policy or Information Sheet for claims procedures and telephone numbers.

-We maintain Professional Indemnity Insurance Cover for a minimum of £2,000,000 indemnity which is in excess of FCA requirements.
+We maintain Professional Indemnity Insurance Cover in excess of FCA requirements.

 CLAIMS AND UNDERWRITING EXCHANGE REGISTER AND MOTOR INSURANCE ANTI-FRAUD REGISTER

 Insurers pass information to the Claims and Underwriting Exchange Register operated by Database Services Ltd and the Motor Insurance Anti-Fraud Register compiled by the Association of British Insurers.
 The objective is to check information provided to prevent fraudulent claims.
 Motor insurance details are also added to the Motor Insurance Database operated by the Motor Insurers’ Information Centre (MIIC) which has been formed to help identify uninsured drivers and may be accessed by the Police to help confirm who is insured to drive.
 In the event of an accident, this database may be used by Insurers, MIIC and the Motor Insurance Bureau to identify relevant policy information.
 Other insurance related databases might also be added in the future.

 We offer a wide range of insurance products for Consumer and Commercial customers.